 - Have a Designated Prescribing Practitioner who has agreed to supervise the period of learning in practice.

 - Have at least two years appropriate patient orientated experience practising in a hospital, community or primary care setting following their pre-registration year.

 - Have identified an area of clinical practice and need in which to develop their prescribing skills.

 - Have up-to-date clinical, pharmacological and pharmaceutical knowledge relevant to their intended area of prescribing practice.

 - Demonstrate how they will develop their own networks for support, reflection and learning, including prescribers from other professions.

 Months of entry

-This pharmacist independent prescriber course will prepare you to achieve the relevant learning outcomes required by the General Pharmaceutical Council (GPhC) to be eligible to apply for annotation as a Pharmacist Independent Prescriber.
+This Practice Certificate in Pharmacist Independent Prescribing will prepare you to achieve the relevant learning outcomes required by the General Pharmaceutical Council (GPhC) to be eligible to apply for annotation as a Pharmacist Independent Prescriber.